thetestspecimen/linux-notes/README.md

 ## License

-The content of this project itself is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](LICENSE.md)
+The content of this project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](LICENSE.md)